tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 -   **Fealty, dedication, service** resulting from *Contribution and Negotiation*.

+This trigram of relationships will be present and express according to the context and scope of its instantiation.
+The example above uses concepts that are relevant to the human experience and which we have a functional and practical understanding of working idea of; such as *laws* (as in civil laws), *service* and *cooperation*.
+In another context, such as the atomic world, *laws* would refer to the limits that an atom must exist within. *Cooperation/conflict* would describe how the atom’s negative and positive forces work with, and against, each other, or perhaps how atoms fuse (unify, as in nuclear fusion) and fiss (as in nuclear fission, and yes, I just made up the word “fiss”, from the Latin *fissio*, meaning "a breaking up”). *Dedication* describes the aspects of an atom that enhances the ability or properties of the of its parent tholon, or the realm from which it was created, which in the tholonic view would be the realm of subatomic particles, such as electron protons and neutrons.
+What would subatomic particles be without atom’s?
+What would atoms be without molecules?
+What would organelles (specialized structures within a living cell) be without molecules… and up the chain it goes.
+In another direction of this same concepts, but perhaps more along the Service idea, this might be seen in the way atoms enable electrons to move a charge very easily and very fast, or how atoms act as a sea of electrons that can be called upon at any moment to accept or donate electrons… a service we use and see everyday in the form of the electrical “ground”, that third pin on every electrical outlet.

-It is important to note that in the first example when we used the three points of Parent, Child, and Peer, these elements are static, and their relationships of Negotiation, Definition, and Contribution are dynamic.
+Notice that in the first example when we used the three points of Parent, Child, and Peer, these elements are static (nouns), and their relationships of Negotiation, Definition, and Contribution are dynamic (verbs).
 Now when we use Negotiation, Definition, and Contribution as the three points, the relations between them is once again static.
 Were we to go further and use the three new static concepts as points we would again have relationships that were dynamic.
 This reversing back and forth between static and dynamic with each generation is a natural consequence of the creative process, as will see in more detail a bit further down.

 #### **Claim 43**: Static instances form dynamic relationships.
 Dynamic relationships form static instances